 Yes, indexed annuities are safe.
 Your annuity is linked to a financial index, so it will fluctuate with the market.
 However, you will not lose money if the market declines.
-Additionally, indexed annuities typically offer a guarantee that you will not lose money even if the index declines.
+Additionally, indexed annuities typically guarantee that you will not lose money even if the index declines.

 How are indexed annuities taxed?

 Indexed annuities are taxed as deferred annuities.
 This means that the money you invest in your annuity grows tax-deferred.
 As a result, you will not pay taxes on your investment until you withdraw money from the annuity.